-5 Discussion
+6 Discussion

-There were very few controversial decisions to make in the writing of this paper.
-The only one was whether to allow a lambda to contain both a template-parameter-list and conventional auto-based parameters.
-When allowing both syntaxes, we must make a choice regarding the position of the invented template parameters relative to the specified template parameters:
+There is a question of whether to allow a lambda to contain both a template-parameter-list and conventional auto-based parameters.
+When allowing both syntaxes, we must also make a choice regarding the position of the invented template parameters relative to the specified template parameters.